laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ## topography
 ### fle

 figure: ME.
-In [Khoei 17], we
-propose a model of predictive
-processing in a topographic map.
-A) the modild consist of a two- layered map: an input source target integrates information from visual sensors, knowing the sensory delay.
-This map represents both position and velocity, and we represent here a representation for a Amano-dimensional variable.
-Using this belief (as reprecinoted here by the probabity distribution function), it is possible to project this information to a second target tayer that integrates information knowing a compensation for the delay.
-In that particular cosy speed is positive and thus information of position is transported to the right.
-⑧ Representation of the inferred probability of position and velocity as a function of the iterations of the model (time). darker colon denotes higher probabilities.
-See tht for an interpretation.
+In [Khoei 17], we propose a model of predictive processing in a topographic map.
+A) the model consists of a two-layered map: an input source target integrates information from visual sensors.
+This map represents both position and velocity, and we represent here a representation for a mono-dimensional variable.
+Using this belief (as represented here by the probability distribution function), it is possible to project this information to a second target layer that integrates information knowing a compensation for the delay.
+In that particular case, speed is positive and thus information of position is transported to the right.
+B) Response of a model compensating for a 100ms delay to a moving dot.
+Representation of the inferred probability of position and velocity as a function of the iterations of the model (time).
+Darker colors denote higher probabilities.
+See text for an interpretation of the result.

-The flash-lag effect is a visual illusion which is popular for its generality and simplicity.
-In its original form [McKay], the oben en is asked to always fixate on a central cross in the screen.
-Then a dot traverses the screen with a constant, rectilinear
+The flash-lag effect (FLE) is a visual illusion which is popular for its generality and simplicity.
+In its original form [McKay], the observer is asked to always fixate on a central cross in the screen.
+A dot traverses the screen with a constant, horizontal motion.
-Weotaion.
 As it reaches the center of the screen, another dot is briefly flashed just below the moving dot.
-While they are vertically perfectly aligned, the flashed dot Is perceived as dragging the moving dot.
-This visual illusion saw a resurgence of scientific interest with the motion extrapolation model [Ninja wow].
-However, other models such as differential latency of postediation (Engleman) were also proposed, such that it is yet not chedar what is the neural substrate of the fee.
+While they are vertically perfectly aligned, the flashed dot is perceived as lagging the moving dot.
+This visual illusion saw a resurgence of scientific interest with the motion extrapolation model [Nihjawan].
+However, other models such as differential latency of postdiction (Eagleman) were also proposed, such that it is yet not clear what is the neural substrate of the FLE.

  2a2: take from talk

 The model that we used for the ALE can